Bye-election Results 2018: 10 things to know

-Today’s bypolls results will be a key indicator of the voters’ mood, sending out a message to political parties on how to strategise for the Lok Sabha elections 2019.
-All eyes are on Uttar Pradesh’s Kairana seat that is being seen as a test for Chief Minister Yogi Adityanath and Prime Minister Narendra Modi given that the BJP suffered setbacks recently in Phoolpur and Gorakhpur Lok Sabha seats in the state.
-Counting of votes is underway in four Lok Sabha seats and 11 Assembly seats in ten states.

-1. In Kairana, late Gujjar leader Hukum Singh’s daughter and BJP’s nominee Mriganka is trailing behind Tabassum Hasan of Rashtriya Lok Dal, (RLD), who is backed by SP, BSP, and Congress, by over 41,000 votes after nine rounds of counting.
-Politics here is played on Jat-Muslim and Jat-Gujjar rivalries
+1. In Kairana, late Gujjar leader Hukum Singh’s daughter and BJP’s nominee Mriganka has been defeated by RLD’s Tabassum Hasan by a wide margin.
+While BJP hoped to sway votes on sympathy factor, the strategy of RLD, a Jat-led party, to prop a Muslim candidate, supported by all other formations, worked better.

-2. Given that Uttar Pradesh sends out the maximum number of parliamentarians, Kairana’s results will hold a national message – whether a united opposition versus BJP will be possible and feasible in 2019 or not.
+2. Given that Uttar Pradesh sends out the maximum number of parliamentarians, Kairana’s results have a national message – whether a united opposition versus BJP will be possible and feasible in 2019 or not.
 There were allegations of EVM tampering on polling day; repolling was held at 73 polling stations.

 Follow Assembly Bypoll Results 2018 Live Updates

-3. In Palghar constituency, BJP’s Rajendra Gavit, who defected from Congress, is ahead by over 10,000 votes.
-Shiv Sena has fielded Shriniwas Wanga, son of late BJP MP Chintaman Wanga, further straining its ties with BJP.
+3. In Palghar constituency, BJP’s Rajendra Gavit, who defected from Congress, won by over 29,000 votes.
+Shiv Sena had fielded Shriniwas Wanga, son of late BJP MP Chintaman Wanga, from the seat further straining its ties with BJP.
+Sena has demanded a recounting,

 Follow Lok Sabha Bypoll Results 2018 Live Updates

-4. At Bhandara-Gondiya, it is a direct fight between NCP’s Madhukar Kukde and BJP’s Hemant Patle.
-NCP has the support of the Congress.
-Election in the seat was necessitated after the resignation of sitting BJP (MP) Nana Patole over his criticism of the PM.
+4. At Bhandara-Gondiya, NCP’s Madhukar Kukde, who had Congress’ support, defeated BJP’s Hemant Patle.
+Election in the seat was necessitated after the resignation of sitting BJP MP Nana Patole over his criticism of the PM.
 Patole later joined the Congress.

-5. Latest trends from Nagaland show Naga People’s Front (NPF) leading by over 11,000 votes.
-The lone LS seat fell vacant after Neiphiu Rio became CM.
-Rio’s People’s Democratic Alliance, which includes BJP, has fielded Tokheho Yepthomi.
-NPF nominee has Congress’s support.
+5. In the lone Nagaland Lok Sabha seat, Tokheho Yepthomi of the ruling People’s Democratic Alliance (PDA) has increased the lead over his NPF nominee by over 41,000 votes.
+The seat fell vacant after Neiphiu Rio became CM.
+NPF has Congress’ support.

-6. Among the six Assembly seats, at Jokihat in Bihar, RJD has trounced JD(U) by a margin of 40000 votes.
-Bye-elections in Jokihat was necessitated after the resignation of JD-U’s Sarfaraz Alam.
-CM Nitish Kumar is hoping his minority welfare schemes will sway the Muslim and Yadav vote towards JD(U).
+6. Among the 10 Assembly seats, at Jokihat in Bihar, RJD has trounced JD(U) by a margin of 40,000 votes in an embarrassment for Chief Minister Nitish Kumar who was hoping his minority welfare schemes will sway the Muslim and Yadav votes.

 Follow Kairana Lok Sabha Bye-Election Results 2018 Live Updates